Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *Then, quieter, almost a whisper:*
 “We’re completely alone.”

-"You know what this reminds me of?" *Radek asked, frowning slightly as he leaned over the command table beside Haraldson.*
+"You know what this reminds me of?" *Radek asked, frowning slightly as he leaned over the command table facing Haraldson.*
 "The Saturn op.
 When we had to mediate that dispute between the two mining corporations."

 "Aye, John, I remember," *Haraldson murmured, his voice quiet.* "Myrtle Ring Mines and... what was the other one..." *He squinted, searching his memory*.
 "Something with Saturn... ah—Saturn Ring-Ore.
 That was it." *His uncertain expression gave way to clarity.*
 "You did a good job keeping the tension down," *he added, straightening and crossing his arms*.
 "But you didn’t listen to me back then.
 You expected those captains to lead their ships like you wished, by the books.
-I told you, you should’ve assumed command of those mining barges."
+I told you, you should’ve taken control of those mining barges."

 *Radek’s gaze locked onto Haraldson’s.
 He began pacing slowly around the table, moving closer.*
 "Yes, Leif.
 And because I didn’t, twenty-six people ended up in medbay.
 One of them didn’t make it."